robm26/travel-browser/tutorials/LAB.md

 The stack will take a minute or two to be created.
 Click the refresh circle button near the top right.

 1. Once complete, review the tabs shown.
 Click on the Outputs tab.
-1. Copy the "SkillLambdaFunction" value.
+1. Copy the "SkillLambdaFunction" value (aka the Lambda ARN).
 1. In another tab, review your Skill (on developer.amazon.com ) and click the Endpoint link near the bottom left of the Build page.
 1. Click on Endpoint Type: AWS Lambda ARN.
 1. Paste in the SkillLambdaFunction to the Default Region box.